YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 <br/>
 <br/>
 Spaced-repetition can be super-effective for programmers as well.
 A classic use-case is making flashcards for keyboard shortcuts or shell commands.
 Another good usage is having flashcards for Syntax.
-It's true that we have _Google_ and _Stackoverflow_ and great IDEs extensions with auto-complete and such.
+We indeed have _Google_ and _Stackoverflow_ and great IDEs extensions with auto-complete and such.
 However, if you find yourself looking yet again for a standard-library function that you did already twice over the past week - it might be a good indication to walk the extra mile and try saving the next hop to _Google_.
 <br/>
 <br/>
-I personally strive to know I'm able to open a text editor having no plugins and just start coding.
+I strive to know I'm able to open a text editor having no plugins and just start coding.
 Don't get me wrong here - we are paid to solve problems not memorize stuff that can be picked up easily.
 I'm suggesting that we're able to streamline common stuff that we repeatedly do.
 It's up to anyone to pin-point what's the stuff that seems to slow him down.
 <br/>
 <br/>
 Moreover, I'd argue that most developers are using a single dominant programming-language in at-least 80% of their time and a handful of keyboard shortcuts
 (or worse - using the mouse).
-Imagine the ROI boost of being fluent with syntax or shortcuts you're using repeatedly on a daily basis.
+Imagine the ROI boost of being fluent with syntax or shortcuts you're using repeatedly daily.
 The real benefit won't be the time-savings - it'll be the context-switches reduction.
 You'll find yourself much less wandering and consequently staying in focus.
 <br/>